- Intellectual Property, Entertainment, and Technology Protection

 Professional and Community Activities

-- Member, Cleveland Metropolitan Bar Association Litigation Section Council (2016 – present)
+- Member, Cleveland Metropolitan Bar Association Litigation Section Council (2016 – 2018)

 - Member, Dickinson College Admissions Volunteer Society (2014-present)